 Identity Over Time

-Irving Copi once defined the problem of identity through time by noting that the following two statements both seem true but, on the assumption that there is change, appear to be inconsistent:
+The problem of identity through time can be introduced by noting that the following two statements both seem true but, on the assumption that change is real, appear to be inconsistent:

-- If a changing thing really changes, there can't literally be one and the same thing before and after the change.
+If an object really changes, then there can’t literally be one and the same thing before and after the change.

-- However, if there isn't literally one and the same thing before and after the change, then no thing has really undergone any change.
+If there isn’t literally one and the same object before and after a change, then no one object has really undergone any change.

 Traditionally, this puzzle has been solved in various ways.
 Aristotle, for example, distinguished between “accidental” and “essential” changes.
-Accidental changes are ones that don't result in a change in an objects' identity after the change, such as when a house is painted, or one's hair turns gray, etc. Aristotle thought of these as changes in the accidental properties of a thing.
-Essential changes, by contrast, are those which don't preserve the identity of the object when it changes, such as when a house burns to the ground and becomes ashes, or when someone dies.
-Armed with these distinctions, Aristotle would then say that, in the case of accidental changes, (1) is false—a changing thing can really change one of its “accidental properties” and yet literally remain one and the same thing before and after the change.
+Accidental changes are ones that don’t result in a change in an objects’ identity after the change, such as when a house is painted, or one’s hair turns gray, etc. Aristotle thought of these as changes in the accidental properties of a thing.
+By contrast, change with respect to the essential properties of an object don’t preserve the identity of the object.
+These “changes” are, in fact, destructions of the earlier thing, such as when a house burns to the ground and ashes remain.
+Armed with these distinctions, Aristotle would then say that, in the case of accidental changes, (1) is false—a thing can really change one of its “accidental properties” and yet literally remain one and the same thing before and after the change.
+(See the entry on essential vs. accidental properties.)
+Which properties a thing has accidentally and which essentially depends on what kind of object it is, on what its form is.
+According to this view known as hylomorphism, an object is more than its matter; it is a combination of matter and form.

 Of course, this solution to the puzzle depends on there being a coherent distinction between accidental and essential changes, and between accidental and essential properties.
-Some philosophers find this distinction problematic and have developed other solutions that don't require this distinction.
+Some philosophers find this distinction problematic and have developed other solutions that don’t require this distinction.
+Others appeal to the distinction but claim to discard its problematic features.
 In what follows, we discuss these solutions to the puzzle, along with other puzzles that arise when considering the identity of objects over time.

 - 1. Introduction